-2.11.4 SNMPv3 Auth.
-Setting
+2.11.4 SNMPv3 Users

 As mentioned earlier, SNMP V3 is a more secure SNMP protocol.
 In this part, the users will be able to set a password and an encryption key to enhance the data security.
 When choosing this option, the users can configure SNMP V3's authentication and encryption.
 MD5 (Message-Digest algorithm 5) is used for authentication password and DES (Data Encryption Standard) is used for data encryption algorithm.
-Figure 2.112 shows the SNMP V3 Authentication Setting' options.
-The users can view existing SNMP V3 users' setting on the upper table where it provides information about user name, authentication type, and data encryption.
-The users have an option to remove existing SNMP V3 user by clicking on the Remove button in the last column of each entry.
+Figure 2.102 shows the SNMP V3 User's authentication setting options.
+The user can view existing SNMP V3 user's setting on the upper table where it provides information about user name, authentication type, and data encryption.
+The user has an option to remove existing SNMP V3 user by clicking on the Remove button in the last column of each entry.
 To add a new SNMP V3 user, the users have to select the user Name from the dropdown list which can be either Admin or User.
 Then, the authentication password with a maximum length of 31 characters has to be entered in the Auth.
 Password field and re-entered again in the Confirmed Password field.
 Note that if no password is provided, there will be no authentication for SNMP V3.
 Finally, the encryption key with a maximum length of 31 characters can be entered in the Encryption Key and re-entered again in Confirmed Key field.
 After filling all the required fields, please click on Add button to update the information on the managed switch.
-Table 2.34 lists the descriptions of SNMP V3 settings.
+Table 2.32 lists the descriptions of SNMP V3 settings.

-Figure 2.112 SNMPv3 Users' Options
+Figure 2.102 SNMPv3 Users' Options

-Table 2.34 Descriptions of SNMP V3 Settings
+Table 2.32 Descriptions of SNMP V3 Settings

-Label Label Description y Default Name Choose from one of the following options: Admin: Administration level.
+Label Description Factor y Default Name Choose from one of the following options: Admin: Administration level.
 User: Normal user level.
-Admin Auth.
-(Authentication) Password Set an authentication password for the user name specified above.
+Admin Authentication Password Set an authentication password for the user name specified above.
 If the field is left blank, there will be no authentication.
 Note that the authentication password is based on MD5.
 Max.
 31 characters.
 NULL Confirmed Password Re-type the Authentication Password to confirm.
 NULL Encryption Key Set encryption key for more secure protection of SNMP communication.
 Note that the encryption algorithm is based on DES.
 Max.
 31 characters.
+NULL

-NULL Confirmed Key Re-type the Encryption Key NULL
+Confirmed Key Re-type the Encryption Key NULL -- ------